alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/MENTAL_MODEL.md

 ## What would I like from a test runner

 - Easy to write expected and actual
+    - in Jest it's really clear: `expect(x).toEqual(y)`
+    - Also there is no test infrastructure mixed with my examples
 - Tells me if it passes or fails
     - for each example
     - for the whole thing